izumin5210/rspec-validator_spec_helper/README.md

       it { is_expected.to_not be_valid }
     end

-    context 'with valid foramt address' do
+    context 'with valid format address' do
       let(:value) { 'kokoro.pyonpyon@example.com' }
       it { is_expected.to be_valid }
     end